Double reed acoustics: oboe, bassoon and others

 Control parameters for playing

 For any given fingering, reed and mouthpiece set-up, the player can make a range of sounds, varying the pitch, loudness and spectrum.
 Various control parameters are available to the player: pressure in the mouth can be varied, so can the lip forces in the vertical and horizontal directions, the position at which the lip presses on the reed, and sometimes the configuration of the vocal tract.
 We have investigated these parameters mainly on the clarinet.
 One reason is that we understand the (simpler) clarinet reed better than the double reed.
 Another is that we have a robot clarinet player in which we can vary all these parameters in a controlled way.
 We report these results in more detail on the clarinet robot site, along with links to scientific reports on that project.
-A big difference, however, is the application of horizontal lip forces on the double reed.
+A big difference, however, is the application of horizontal lip forces on the double reed; these allow the player to vary the effective stiffness of the reed.

 Pressure, air flow and speed.
 It's worth mentioning that, among woodwind instruments, the blowing pressure for oboes is sometimes very high (possibly above 10 kPa for a loud high note).
 Nevertheless, the rate of flow into the instrument is relatively low, because the gap between the blades of the reed is small.
 So an oboist can sustain a note for a long time.
 The low register of the bassoon, in contrast, can accept relatively high rates of flow, especially when playing loudly.
 We have a separate page on air speed, air flow, pressure and power in woodwind and brass instruments.